matiastamsi/matiastamsi/README.md

 ## Some projects over the years

-When I participated in Software Development project, which is a project of University of Helsinki and is part of bachelor's studies, I got myself into a fascinating project!
-I worked over 200 hours with the awesome co-workers and client while developing an API to benchmark quantum algoritms.
+When I participated in a_Software Development_ course (which was a part of my bachelor's studies), I got myself into a fascinating project!
+I worked over 230 hours while developing an API to benchmark quantum algoritms.
 Here is the [link to the organization](https://github.com/quantum-ohtu).

-When I had the Data Structures Lab, I made a [cipher cracker](https://github.com/matiastamsi/tiralabra) that uses frequency analysis.
-We couldn't use ready data structures or algoritms in the main fuctionality (some exceptions were allowed regarding reading files etc.)
+When I had a course called _Data Structures Lab_, I made a [cipher cracker](https://github.com/matiastamsi/tiralabra) that uses frequency analysis.
+We couldn't use any ready data structures or algoritms in the main fuctionality.

 [Fisher's best friend](https://github.com/matiastamsi/KalastajanKaveri) was my second project and it was part of Database Lab which is part of my studies.

-My first project is a [flyfishing game](https://github.com/matiastamsi/ot-harjoitustyo) (flyfishing is my huge passion).
-It was right after I learned to code as a project of one course, so you have been warned!
+My first project was a [flyfishing game](https://github.com/matiastamsi/ot-harjoitustyo) (flyfishing is my huge passion).
+It was right after when I learned to program, so you have been warned!
 At least I have made progress from that!

 ## Programming languages

-*The order represents roughly my skills with the following:*
+*The order represents roughly my skills*

 - Java
 - Python
+- Matlab
 - JavaScript
 - C++
 - SQL
+- C
 - R
-- C